Counseling Staff

 Supervised by Johnathan M. Sumpter, MBA, MA, LPC-S

-Isabella de Cardenas, B.S.
+IdCIsabella de Cardenas, B.S.

 Fluent in English and Spanish.

 My name is Isabella, a Cuban-American Californian turned Texan.
 I moved to Texas 8 years ago to get my B.S. in Applied Physiology and Health Management at SMU.
 After working at an ER throughout the pandemic, I identified a greater need for mental health and familial healing, motivating me to change my plan for Medical School to pursue a Master's in Marriage and Family Therapy at Northwestern University.
 I am a UD clinical intern passionate about teaching people how to recognize patterns, build strength from within, and grow in confidence.
 My approach is kind and encouraging while working through challenges.
+I look forward to meeting and working as a team for your best success.

 UNDERGRAD INTERNS